Springvale Botanical Cemetery Will Transform The Way You View Cemeteries Forever

 At Springvale Botanical Cemetery we are committed to offering choice, flexibility and value to our communities.
 Regardless of a person’s cultural, religious or personal preferences, we believe that everyone should be able to honour and celebrate life in the way that they choose.
 Springvale Botanical Cemetery is an inspiring place of remembrance, designed to meet the needs of the community now and into the future.

+At Springvale Botanical Cemetery, we always want to ensure we are providing spaces where people are able to feel comfortable and come together.
 In August 2014, we opened our state-of-the-art Clarence Reardon Centre, to provide comfortable and beautifully designed function rooms that offer world-class menus.
 Inspired to bring the community together, our public café-florist, 'Café Vita et flores' provides a comfortable setting to enjoy a coffee or relaxed lunch with family and friends.
 Conveniently located next to the café, a fenced in children's playground keeps younger visitors safe and entertained.

 Any day of the week, you are welcome to enjoy the grounds, walk the dog, rest on a lawn, enjoy a picnic or explore the grounds by bike.
 On your next visit, you may have the fortune to spot some of our resident wildlife, including reptiles, possums, echidnas or a variety of birds that all call Springvale Botanical Cemetery home.